TectonicFury/Generic-C-DataStructures/README.md

   return 0;
 }

-// when passing the name of the comparison function, remove the trailing underscores.
+// when passing the name of the comparison function, omit the trailing underscore.
 // the "less" function name (minus the trailing underscore) goes first

 RedBlackTree(int, int, less_int, more_int) // macro initialisation